"Pend Oreille Country," an Outdoor Idaho Special, will air Thursday, March 7th, at 8pm on Idaho Public Television.

 Ice fishing for kokanee in the 1950's.
 Photo by Ross Hall, courtesy of Dann Hall.

-And lots of big Kamloops rainbow trout and bull trout for the sports fisherman.
+And lots of big Kamloops rainbow trout and bull trout for the sport fisherman.
 In fact, the lake once held the world record for Kamloops and still holds the world record for bull trout.

-But two key management mistakes over the span of half a century -- the introduction of lake trout in the 1920's and freshwater mysis shrimp in the 1960's -- finally caught up with the fishery.
+But two management mistakes over the span of half a century -- the introduction of lake trout in the 1920's and freshwater mysis shrimp in the 1960's -- finally caught up with the fishery.
 By 2000 pretty much everyone was calling Lake Pend Oreille a "dead sea."

 Neither of those "mistakes" seemed like mistakes at the time, and were actually advocated by anglers.
-Today there seems to be no easy answers, except to declare all-out war on one species of fish -- the lake trout -- which tends to dominate any lake it inhabits.
+Today there seems to be no easy answers, except to declare all-out war on one species of fish -- the lake trout -- which comes to dominate any lake it inhabits.

 Commercial netters catch lake trout, send headless fish to local food bank.
 Photo by Terry Lee.